 In cases where the breast is surgically removed, your doctor may suggest radiation therapy for the chest wall and nearby lymph node areas.

-- Whether or not radiation therapy should be used after removal of the breast depends on several factors, including the number of lymph nodes involved, tumor size and surgical margins.
+- Whether or not radiation therapy should be used after removal of the breast depends on several factors, including whether lymph nodes are involved, tumor size and surgical margins.